python-sprints/python-sprints.github.io/pandas/guide/_sources/pandas_setup.rst.txt

 * Download and install `Anaconda <https://www.anaconda.com/download/>`

 .. note::
-    **Window users**: run the next commands in the Anaconda Prompt (found in the Anaconda folder of the Start menu.
+    **Windows users**: run the next commands in the Anaconda Prompt (found in the Anaconda folder of the Start menu.

 * Activate conda by one of the next (or equivalent, if you know what you're doing):